cloudinary-devs/react-photo-album/README.md

 The sample project showcases the following functionality:

-* Using the Upload Widget
+* Using the [Upload Widget](https://cloudinary.com/documentation/upload_widget) to upload images to your product environment
 * Uploading via API calls
 * Displaying transformed images